 A new small business corporation may claim an exemption from the tax on the capital base for its first two tax years if it meets the requirements below.
 If you are claiming this exemption, enter "0" on line 73 and check the box indicating the year for which the exemption is taken.
 You will continue to be liable for the highest tax computed on lines 71, 72, or 74, in addition to the tax on line 77.
 Attach a separate sheet covering all points listed below.
-If you do not supply the information, the exemption will be disallowed.
+If you do not supply the information, we will disallow the exemption.